-Below is an extract from this 24 page Telco 2.0 Report that can be downloaded in full in PDF format by members of the Telco 2.0 Executive Briefing service here.
-Non-members can subscribe here, buy a Single User license for this report online here for £595 (+VAT for UK buyers), or for multi-user licenses or other enquiries, please email email@example.com / call +44 (0) 207 247 5003.
+Below is an extract from this 24 page Telco 2.0 Report that can be downloaded in full in PDF format by members of the Telco 2.0 Executive Briefing service and the Telco 2.0 Dealing with Disruption Stream here.
+Non-members can subscribe here, buy a Single User license for this report online here for £595 (+VAT for UK buyers), or for multi-user licenses or other enquiries, please email firstname.lastname@example.org / call +44 (0) 207 247 5003.
 We'll also be discussing our findings and more on Google at the Silicon Valley (27-28 March) and London (12-13 June) New Digital Economics Brainstorms.To share this article easily, please click:

 Google appears to be suffering from a strategic identity crisis.
 It is the giant of search advertising but it also now owns a handset maker, fibre projects, an increasingly fragmented mobile operating system, a social network of questionable success, and a driverless car programme (among other things).
 It has a great reputation for innovation and creativity, but risks losing direction and value by trying to focus on too many strategies and initiatives.

 We believe that Google needs to stop trying to copy what Apple and Facebook are doing, de-prioritise its ‘Hail Mary’ hunt for a strategy (e.g. driverless cars), and continue to build new solutions that serve better the customers who are already willing to pay – namely, advertisers.

 It is our view that the companies who have created most value in the market have done so by solving a customer problem really well.
 Apple’s recent success derives from creating a simpler and more beautiful way (platform + products) for people to manage their digital lives.
 People pay because it’s appealing and it works.